Rotary Peace Fellowships

 Proficiency in English and recommended second language proficiency

 Applicants are required to research individual university websites for specific admission requirements and current information about curriculum. click on table below to enlarge

 Individuals who previously participated in the Ambassadorial Scholarships program, or were Peace Fellows in the professional development program at Chulalongkorn University, Bangkok, Thailand, are required to wait a minimum of three full years before applying for a master's degree fellowship.

-Individuals who participated in the Rotary Peace Centers master's degree program are not eligible for the professional development program at Chulalongkorn University.
+Rotary Peace Fellows who have completed the master's degree program may not apply for the professional certificate program at Chulalongkorn University.